GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistical-inference.rst.txt

 2. Specify the *null hypothesis* ("The chance of heads is 50%")
 3. Choose *test statistic* ("The number of heads observed")
 4. Collect data ("Flip the coin a few times")
-5. Calculate the test statistics ("Count the total heads fliped")
+5. Calculate the test statistics ("Count the total heads flipped")
 6. *Reject* the null hypothesis if the test statistic looks "strange" compared to its *sampling distribution* under the null hypothesis;
    otherwise, *fail to reject* the null hypothesis